X

 | Sleep disturbances | Occasional | Simvastatin is lipophilic and crosses the blood-brain barrier |

-The diabetes risk: studies show an approximately 9–12% increased risk of type 2 diabetes under statin therapy.
-This sounds concerning — but in context it is clearly put in perspective: for every 255 patients taking a statin for 4 years, 1 additional diabetes case arises, but simultaneously 5.4 cardiovascular events (heart attacks, strokes) are prevented.
-The benefit-risk ratio is unambiguously positive.
+The diabetes risk: studies show an about 9–12% increased risk of type 2 diabetes on statin therapy.
+That sounds worrying – in context, however, it can be placed clearly: per 255 patients who take a statin for 4 years, 1 additional diabetes case arises, but at the same time 5.4 cardiovascular events (heart attack, stroke) are prevented.
+The benefit-risk ratio is clearly positive.

-Beyond the dose-restricting CYP3A4 inhibitors from chapter 5, there are further relevant interactions.
-Check all combinations with the interaction check.
+Beyond the dose-limiting CYP3A4 inhibitors from chapter 5, there are further relevant interactions.
+Check all combinations in the interaction check.

 | Substance / medication | Interaction | Recommendation |